UrsZeidler/EclipseUpdatesiteForGithub/README.md

 ![Commit_updatesite](images/Commit_updatesite.png)

-And push it back to the gh-pages branch
+And push it back to the gh-pages branch via the Git publisher.

 ![Git_publisher](images/Git_publisher.png)

-Now we copy the ant script to the workspace with a simple wget from the repository.
+Now we copy the ant script to the workspace with a simple wget from your repository.
 The ant script will use the github api to add the ziped updatesite on the release page and creating a release.

 ![Get_ant_script](images/Get_ant_script.png)